ecotaxa/ecotaxa_back/DEV_INSTALL.md

     (myvenv) ecotaxa_back/py$ pip3 install --upgrade pip wheel ...
     Successfully installed pip-22.0.4 wheel-0.37.1

+On MacOS, due to https://github.com/python-pillow/Pillow/issues/5276, you will need to install some global package first, namely

+    $ brew install libjpeg

 Of course the packages and version numbers below are for illustration.